WarnerMedia/aws-fast-fixes/ebs-encryption/README.md

 ## What the script does.

-Thsi script iterates through all the regions returned by ec2:DescribeRegions and if get_ebs_encryption_by_default() is false calls enable_ebs_encryption_by_default() to enable with a Default AWS Managed Key.
+This script iterates through all the regions returned by ec2:DescribeRegions and if get_ebs_encryption_by_default() is false calls enable_ebs_encryption_by_default() to enable with a Default AWS Managed Key.

 **Warning!!!** Per AWS: *After you enable encryption by default, you can no longer launch instances using instance types that do not support encryption.
 For more information, see [Supported Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances).*